SSG-DRD-IOT/lab-eis-timeseries/README.md

 Information in this configuration is ingested with Telegraf, stored within the Influxdb database, alerts and monitors can be set using Kapacitor, and visualized with Chrongraf.

-In this lab, we will configure the Intel insights platform for point data and explore the capabilities that it offers.
+In this lab, we will configure the Intel Edge Insights platform for time series and explore the capabilities that it offers.

 ## Intel Edge Insights Software Components Overview

-The edge insights platform from Intel is a framework for rapidly deploying video analytics solutions.
+The edge insights platform from Intel is a framework for rapidly deploying video and time series analytics solutions.
 It provides a microservice architecture that distributes the tasks of video intake, filtering, analyzing with deep learning and computer vision, and performing automated actions, alerts, and intelligent monitoring.

-The edge insights platform provides triggers/filters and classifiers that can be customized by an organization to fit their custom needs.
+The edge insights platform provides filters and classifiers that can be customized by an organization to fit their custom needs.

 The edge insights platform supports both a developer mode and a production mode.
 The developer mode disables certificate security and allows the developer to concentrate on the functionality of their application without deploying cryptographic certificates.